So you’ve decided you want a snake.

 So, what should you do if a bite occurs?

-Corn snakes, king snakes, rat snakes, and garter snakes are the most common non-venomous snakes kept as pets.
-But that doesn’t mean they can’t or won’t bite.
-Like any other animals taken out of their natural environment, they can be scared or startled by sounds or lights that we would ignore.
+Like any other animal taken out of its natural environment, they can be scared or startled by sounds or lights that we would ignore.
 It is this propensity that drives the laws regarding snake ownership.

 The majority of non-venomous snakes kept as pets are gentle and do not typically bite their owners unless provoked.
 But any species can bite without warning when startled or overly hungry.
 Snakes can also be more short-tempered and inclined to bite when they are shedding or don’t feel well.

-After treating the wounds, make sure to replace your snake and contain it safely within its habitat and ensure it is not sick or hurt.
+After treating the wounds, make sure your snake is contained safely within its habitat and ensure it is not sick or hurt.
 Some snakes are naturally aggressive and more apt to bite.
 Take extra precautions with such breeds.

-But if you take care, snake bites are not usually common.
+If you are careful and take the proper precautions, snake bites are not usually common.

 Venomous snake bites look no different initially than non-venomous bites.
-The severe consequences that sometimes follow can be dire.
+But the severe consequences that sometimes follow can be dire.
 Treatment for a venomous snakebite is cost prohibitive, extremely painful, and can cause permanent injury or even death.

 After initial treatment, it is often necessary to remain in the hospital for up to 24 hours for close monitoring.
 If blood pressure falls, IV fluids can be necessary.
 If there was massive blood loss, a transfusion may be necessary.

-The monitoring is also necessary because some people can have a severe allergic reaction to antivenom.
+24 hours of monitoring is necessary because some people can have a severe allergic reaction to antivenom.
 Recovery time will completely depend on the type of snake bite.
-Recovery can take one to two weeks; but, a severe reaction to the venom could prolong recovery to as long as nine months.
+Recovery generally takes one to two weeks, but a severe reaction to the venom could prolong recovery to as long as nine months.

 There are multiple considerations when it comes to liability for a snakebite.